 One of the best ways to cook Chicken which is moist and Juicy is to make Instant Pot Shredded Chicken.
-I have 6 different variations of Shredded Chicken for you, to keep your meal exciting and delicious.
+I have 6 easy variations of Shredded Chicken, to keep your meal exciting and delicious.

-Serve with a bowl of rice, add to salads or soups, use as a stuffing in warps, tacos, the options are endless.
+Serve pulled chicken with a bowl of rice, add to salads or soups, use as a stuffing in warps, tacos, the options are endless.
 Variations included are – Italian, Mexican, Chipotle, Coconut Curry, Honey Mustard, Buffalo Ranch

 Wondering why only 6 flavours??
 Well, while testing the recipe and all the flavours I was left with enough Shredded chicken that would last for a month for us.
 So I had to stop there for a while.

 Why Instant Pot Shredded Chicken is the best?

 There are several ways you can make Shredded chicken, It depends on what tool you are using, how much time you have on hand, and in what quantity you are making.

 The slow cooker was my preferable way before I tried making it in the Instant Pot.
-Using an Instant pot is great for so many reasons.
+Using a pressure cooker is great for so many reasons.

 - The chicken comes out to be perfectly tender, moist, and juicy every single time.

 - Makes the process easy and quick.
 Add all the ingredients, set the timer, and wait to complete.
 No need to keep checking the timer.

 - Perfect to make a large batch of chicken, at almost the same time.
 Just make sure that the IP is big enough to hold the large batch and there is room to breathe.
 Cook a big batch of it and use it for meal prep.